mrdaemon/exosphere/docs/source/configuration.rst

     The maximum number of threads to use for parallel operations.

-    This is the maximum number of threads Exosphere will use for parallel operations, such as discovery, ping, checking for updates or refreshing catalogs.
+    This is the maximum number of threads Exosphere will use for parallel operations, such as discovery, ping, checking for updates or synchronizing repositories.

     This can be useful to limit the number of concurrent operations, especially in environments with many hosts, to avoid overwhelming the network or the computer